Cyberworkplace is an off-beat initiative focusing on reducing the cybersecurity talent gap and promote cybersecurity awareness.

-Globally, businesses and governments are struggling to attract young talented cyber security employees.
-This struggle is the result of a lack of skilled job-seekers (the talent pool is small) and (potential) employers looking at the wrong place(s).
+Globally, businesses and governments are struggling to attract talented cybersecurity employees.
+This struggle results from a lack of skilled job-seekers and/ or employers looking at the wrong place(s).

 Existing initiatives often aim at involving highly educated people, preferably with a technical or IT background.
 As a result of this one-sided focus, potential talents without an academic background or the “right” diplomas are excluded.

-In short: there is a need for a new approach that ensures that organizations attract young talents to find the right cyber security specialists of tomorrow: Cyberworkplace!
+In short: there is a need for a new approach that ensures that organizations attract young talents to find the right cybersecurity specialists of tomorrow: Cyberworkplace!